-The World Bank Group announced on January 23, 2012 that it is making $27 billion in funding available over the next two years for countries of Emerging Europe and Central Asia.
+The World Bank Group announced in 2012 that it is making $27 billion in funding available over the next two years for countries of Emerging Europe and Central Asia.
 In case of market need and with a focus on supporting economic growth and job creation, IFC’s investment and advisory program in ECA could reach $10 billion of commitments in FY13-14 with approximately $8 billion for IFC’s own account and approximately $2 billion in mobilization.

 Since 2011, IFC has invested more than $1 billion in 16 capital markets projects in ECA.
 These include short-term financing and trade products to address immediate liquidity concerns, mezzanine and equity investments to shore-up capital shortfalls, and strengthened SME financing to fill funding gaps.
 In some cases, IFC helps companies access domestic investors with groundbreaking deals.
 Last year, IFC invested $37.6 million in a $159 million local currency bond with Unicredit Romania, the first bond issued by a financial institution in Romania since the start of the financial crisis.
 IFC also helps companies access funding overseas, and served as an anchor investor in the $450 million Eurobond issued by Mersin International Port, Turkey’s first single asset infrastructure Eurobond.
 IFC also supported Russian infrastructure firm Brunswick Rail’s first Eurobond issue, a $600 million bond, for which IFC provided $25 million.